 Later versions of the Chartola lost the goofy lyre arm shape and baluster-shaped carrying handle.
 Most of the examples I've seen have a $30 price printed right on the sticker inside the hole - the cost of a new appliance during the era these were being sold.

 Apparently a number of instruments labeled "Pianoette" also had buttons for hitting the chords.
-But according to the same experts, the names Pianoette and Pianola were used willy-nilly and nearly interchangeably by several manufacturers.
+But according to several experts, the names Pianoette and Pianola were used willy-nilly and nearly interchangeably by several manufacturers.

 The "Pianoette" at the right is interesting because it used felt dampers to block out the chords you didn't want to play, not unlike an autoharp, which blocks out the individual strings you don't want to play.
 Of course, you could ignore the dampers and strum the chords yourself if you wanted.